-Should I Buy Any Options / Services Offered to Me Before Signing the Paperwork?
+Should You Buy Any Options / Services Offered To Me Before Signing The Paperwork?

 If you decide you just want the convenience and are willing to pay for it, then some of the offers may appeal to you, but just know that in general, they aren’t the smartest move from a financial perspective.
 If you do want them, ask for a discount.